 Professional Standards Committee

-The Professional Standards Committee conducts ethics and arbitration hearings for those allegations of ethical violations and controversies forwarded by the OAR Grievance Committee for action.
+The Professional Standards Committee examines complaints referred to it and determines if the complaint has sufficient substance to warrant an ethics hearing.
+It determines whether issues are arbitrable, and if so, whether arbitration is mandatory or not.
+The committee then conducts ethics and arbitration hearings for those allegations of ethical violations that need it.
 The committee meets on an as-needed basis, and the term is three years.

 Real Estate Issues Committee